dev-xiligroup/private-files/README.md

 ### When the file is not downloadable, how to adapt redirection ?
 In this example, the redirection is done to home of website with variable: ?message=UNAUTHORIZED...
 Other solutions are possible.

+### no image is visible when no user connected.
+It is because the private rulers are too hard.
+You can subselect in .htaccess or in check_user_authorization() function with $mime type.

 ## Plugin
 No extra plugin are mandatory to describe capabilities (if you want to use this way to select connected user).
 For tests, I use [Members](https://wordpress.org/plugins/members/) from Justin Tadlock.